CVE-2015-1816 - LDAP server SSL certificate not verified

 Fixed on 1.7-stable in https://github.com/theforeman/foreman/commit/74f2d0ec0f207dc56cd00ae93ba61c47039d03a5

-#13 Updated by Vasil Mikhalenya almost 2 years ago
+#13 Updated by Vasil Mikhalenya about 2 years ago

 Guys, seems it does not work.
 AD auth with ssl enabled stopped working after upgrade to 1.7.4